 Primary Health Care Manager – Sunrise Health Service

 The manager will play an integral role in the delivery of unique primary health care services to the Sunrise communities.
-A skilled and experienced leader, they will inspire a team of health professionals including Aboriginal Health Practitioners, nurses, GPs and visiting allied health professionals.
-Responsibilities include coordinating and helping to provide quality, comprehensive primary health care to the community and providing quality supervision, guidance, training and support for all staff.
+A skilled and experienced leader, they will inspire a team of professionals including Aboriginal Health Practitioners, nurses, GPs and visiting allied health professionals.
+Responsibilities include coordinating and helping to provide quality, comprehensive primary care to the community and providing quality supervision, guidance, training and support for all staff.

 Mental Health NDIS Project Officer – Alfred Health